automate-sales/automate-commerce/README.md

 The analytics package is built in a way where the main methods exported will trigger events in all of the selected providers; for example if google analytics, posthog and meta are selected; a pageview event will trigger a pagheview in all of these platfoirms simultaneously.
 This makes it very easy to add new providers without having to go to different places in the code.

-To get started you must set the follwoing environment variables:
+To get everything working make sure you follow the steps bellow and setup the follwoing environment variables:

 ```
 # toggle usage of analytics